Competing Persuaders in Zero-Sum Games: Model

-Fix a set of signals $S$ with $|S|=|\Delta(\Omega)|$.
-The game starts with each sender $i$ simultaneously choosing a set $S_i \subset S$, $|S_i|<\infty$, and an experiment $\Pi_i: \Omega \rightarrow \Delta(S_i)$.
+Fix a set of signals $S$ with $|S| \geq N$.
+The game starts with each sender $i$ simultaneously choosing a set $S_i \subseteq S$, $|S_i| <\infty$ and an experiment $\Pi_i: \Omega \rightarrow \Delta(S_i)$.
 Each $\Pi_i$ gives the probability of the receiver receiving each signal in $S_i$ conditional on each state.
-As $|S_i|< \infty$, senders may only choose \emph{finite signal} experiments; we relax this assumption in Supplementary Appendix B.\footnote{All equilibria with the finite signal restriction are equilibria without it.} Implicit in this definition of experiments is that senders' experiments are independent conditional on the state.
+As $|S_i|< \infty$, senders may only choose \emph{finite signal} experiments.
+Implicit in this definition of experiments is that senders' experiments are independent conditional on the state.
+We discuss these assumptions below.

 The receiver observes the choices of $\Pi_1,...,\Pi_M$ (and implicitly $S_1,...,S_M$).
 Then, the state is realized (but not observed by the receiver) and signals from each of the $M$ experiments, $s_1 \in S_1,...,s_M \in S_M$, are realized and observed by the receiver.
-The receiver is Bayesian and updates his belief on $\omega$ to some posterior $\beta \in \Delta(\Omega)$.
+The receiver is Bayesian and updates her belief on $\omega$ to some posterior $\beta \in \Delta(\Omega)$.
 Senders receive their payoffs and the game ends.